sourcegraph/handbook/content/departments/engineering/product/process/gtm/licensing.md

 If someone is talking to Sales or CE and says they’re using the OSS version, they are 99% of the time using the free tier of Sourcegraph Enterprise.
 If they say they’re hitting a user limit, they’re using the free version of Sourcegraph Enterprise, not Sourcegraph OSS.

+### Determining which new features are added to Sourcegraph OSS

+Sourcegraph OSS only includes core search functionality.
+We will only add new features to Sourcegraph OSS if both of the following are true:
+1. They are required for parity with open-source code search tools, and
+2. They don’t significantly reduce the differentiation of Sourcegraph Enterprise or Sourcegraph as a code intelligence platform.

+If you believe a feature you are working on should be added to Sourcegraph OSS or you aren't sure if your feature should be added to Sourcegraph OSS, please send a note to #pricing and the team will either approve the addition or help determine if it should be added.

 ### Sourcegraph Enterprise

+Sourcegraph Enterprise includes all code intelligence platform features and is more than just inversal code search.

-Most users, however, will use our prebuilt images, which include code licensed under our [enterprise license](https://github.com/sourcegraph/sourcegraph/blob/main/LICENSE.enterprise), and require agreeing to our [terms of service](https://about.sourcegraph.com/terms/) and [privacy policy](https://about.sourcegraph.com/privacy).
+Most developers will use our prebuilt images, which include code licensed under our [enterprise license](https://github.com/sourcegraph/sourcegraph/blob/main/LICENSE.enterprise), and require agreeing to our [terms of service](https://about.sourcegraph.com/terms/) and [privacy policy](https://about.sourcegraph.com/privacy).
 Users who use these images—with or without a paid plan—are agreeing to be bound by the terms of the enterprise license in addition to the terms of the Apache License.

-If someone follows the install instructions for our Docker, Docker Compose, or Kubernetes options ([reference](https://docs.sourcegraph.com/admin/install)), they will install Sourcegraph Enterprise.
+If someone follows the install instructions for our Docker, Docker Compose, or Kubernetes options ([reference](https://docs.sourcegraph.com/admin/install)), or they are on [Sourcegraph Cloud](https://signup.sourcegraph.com/) they will be using Sourcegraph Enterprise.

-Because the code for all three pricing plans is the same, customers can subscribe to any plan in any of our [deployment methods](https://docs.sourcegraph.com/admin/install) except on Sourcegraph Cloud, where packaging and pricing are not defined, and there are no plans yet.
-The deployment method a customer uses is unrelated to the pricing plan, generally (for exceptions, ping the CE team).

 ## Plans

-Sourcegraph Enterprise offers three **plans**: Free, Team and Enterprise as defined in [pricing](https://about.sourcegraph.com/pricing/).
+Sourcegraph Enterprise offers three **plans**: Free, Business, and Enterprise as defined in [pricing](https://about.sourcegraph.com/pricing/).
 The Free plan is the default plan.
 It does not require a license key to run.

-Customers on the Team and Enterprise plan of Sourcegraph Enterprise are provided with a [license key](../../../../ce-support/ce/process/license_keys.md), usually by a customer engineer.
+Customers on the Business and Enterprise plan of Sourcegraph Enterprise are provided with a [license key](../../../../ce-support/ce/process/license_keys.md), usually by a customer engineer.
 When a prebuilt image is configured with a license key, the functionality covered under the customer's plan is enabled.

 > NOTE: Although it includes the word "license", a license key is _completely_ unrelated to the [software license](#software-licensing) described above.